PranavMehrotra/Customizable_Load_Balancer/README.md

 The kill_server.py script is designed to simulate the process of killing a server, validating the functionality of all endpoints in the event of server failure, and assessing the prompt respawn of the server.
 The effectiveness of server respawn is verified through the analysis of load distribution and the count of dropped requests(failed) during the time it takes for the heartbeat mechanism to detect and respawn the server.

 ## Hashing Function Variation Analysis
-After testing various combinations of ** SHA-256, SHA-1, and MD5** for request and server hashing (3x3 matrix), we found that the most effective combination is:
+After testing all the 9 combinations of **SHA-256, SHA-1, and MD5** for request and server hashing, we found that the most effective combination is:

 - Server Hashing: SHA-1
 - Request Hashing: MD5